mura94/art-viz/README.md

 ## 🎁 Qt Interface

 For convenience, I've added a script that will display a user interface for faster argument input and editing.
 If you would like, you can run the script `RenderArgsQt.py`.
-PySide6 **must** be installed (you can install via `pip install pyside6`).
+PySide6 **must** be installed

+  - Install with `pip install pyside6`

 Run in the repository root directory with: